 We suggest using a heater water fountain.
 You can buy an entire heated fountain, or just add a de-icer to the feeder you already have.
 The important thing is to look for one that is thermostatically controlled, so it will kick on when the water gets too cold.

 Just like your mom told you to run around when you were cold outside, getting those little chicken hearts pumping will keep them warm and happy.

 SNOW?
 NO PROBLEM!

-Chickens are not too keen on walking on snow (neither am I if I am barefoot!), but if you lay down a layer of untreated hay on top of the snow, they will happily venture out into the great white and get their much-needed exercise.
+Chickens are not too keen on walking on snow (neither am I if I am barefoot!), but if you lay down a layer of untreated hay on top of the snow, they will happily venture out and get their much-needed exercise.

 Even if you usually feed your flock in the morning, try to get the girls out and eating scratch in the evening.
 Scratch digests slower than regular feed so they will have the double benefit of getting out for exercise and the overnight heat the bird's digestive system will create as it breaks down their dinner.